stdlib-js/stdlib/docs/doctest.md

     e.g., foobar
     ```

 -   Command-line interfaces primarily communicate with one another using text (the universal interface), and, thus, expected output is **always** interpreted as text.
-Accordingly, language syntax distinguishing value types should be **omitted** (as used, e.g., in `returns` doctest annotations), and neither conditional nor type equality annotations are supported.
+Accordingly, language syntax distinguishing value types should be **omitted** (as used, e.g., in `returns` doctest annotations), and neither conditional nor type equality annotations should be supported.

 * * *